£100 000 Life Insurance Quotes Explained

 Whole of Life Insurance has set premium payments and a set lump sum pay-out but the policy covers the holder for their entire life instead of just for a set amount of time.
 Since the coverage for this type of policy is greatly extended, the premiums for Whole of Life Insurance are often much more expensive than Level Term or Mortgage Life Insurance.

-This type of policy is most often chosen by a holder who does not wish for his or her beneficiaries to receive a lump sum but rather have a continuous income stream.
+This type of policy is most often chosen by a holder who does not wish for his or her beneficiaries to receive a lump sum but instead have a continuous income stream.
 This is often the case when beneficiaries are young children or young adults to help with cash management.

-Cost of Life Insurance Explained
+Cost of A New Life Insurance Policy Explained

 Some of the most common areas that life insurance companies look at are: